Destacado en este post

-Logistics networks have become more complex, with integrated operations combining fleets and movements to minimise fleet sizes, mileage and empty running—and the transport industry’s ability to embrace change and use technology to eliminate complexities has never been so important.
+Logistics networks have become more complex, with integrated operations combining fleets and movements to minimize fleet sizes, mileage and empty running—and the transportation industry’s ability to embrace change and use technology to eliminate complexities has never been so important.

-Third party logistics (3PL) companies, for example, have introduced new ways of managing distribution with route optimisation software to maximise efficiency, reduce costs and improve service.
-And facilities like distribution centres and methods such as cross-docking and ‘hub and spoke’ have been introduced to streamline operations.
+Third party logistics (3PL) companies, for example, have introduced new ways of managing distribution with route optimization software to maximize efficiency, reduce costs and improve service.
+And facilities like distribution centers and methods such as cross-docking and ‘hub and spoke’ have been introduced to streamline operations.

-Competition in logistics has helped change transport and distribution from a cost centre to being a differentiator and a source of competitive advantage.
-Many logistics operators have invested in facilities and advanced transport software—like telematics and tracking—to manage complexity.
+Competition in logistics has helped change transportation and distribution from a cost center to being a differentiator and a source of competitive advantage.
+Many logistics operators have invested in facilities and advanced transportation software—like telematics and tracking—to manage complexity.

-The technology you need to maximise your existing assets, drive efficiencies and save money is accessible and right at your fingertips.
+The technology you need to maximize your existing assets, drive efficiencies and save money is accessible and right at your fingertips.